 Series of various sketches for friends in Portugal, Baraghoun [Iran] but the most important is the proposal for anti-quake architecture for Iran’s rural areas.
 As most of his projects all dwelling units respect local traditional life style.
 In order to make this architecture quake resistant, he uses polystyrene, iron net and adobe covering all.
 The concept is so simple that the villagers themselves can manage to build with a little surveillance of a young architect.

-At the request Mr. Ayoubi the cultural attaché of Iranian Islamic republic in Paris, Keyvan with few rapid sketches gives his idea for a mausoleum of Shams Tabrizi in Khoy.
+At the request Mr. Ayoubi the cultural attaché of Iran in Paris, Keyvan with few rapid sketches gives his idea for a mausoleum of Shams Tabrizi in Khoy.
 He proposes the use of local handmade red brick for a series of colonnades in form of sunrays sheltering at the centre Shams’ tomb lit day and night via solar energy obtained by solar panel roofs of the whole construction.